SubhaMandal/Font-Properties-of-CSS/README.md

 # Font-Properties-of-CSS
-Here I am using important font properties.
-I am also suing how to use google font using internal CSS inside index page
+Here I am using essential font properties.
+I am also trying to showcase how to use Google fonts using internal CSS.